salacika/DE1SQL/SQL1/README.md

 Using AWS Console
 - Delete your AWS instance (without creating a backup)
-- Check your AWS billing information and create a Budget alert for Actual and Forecasted Costs, with a budaget cap of 1$.
+- Check your AWS billing information and create a Budget alert for Actual and Forecasted Costs, with a budget cap of 1$.

 Using mysql console:
 - Purge birdstrikes table (hint: TRUNCATE)